 You will see many people renting mopeds or scooters on Bali.
 Unless you are a good rider AND you are used to driving in South East Asia, I’d recommend staying away from the motorcycles.
 There are no rules when driving in Bali, and driving is total chaos.
 Hiring a driver for the day is very cheap and will give you peace of mind.
 There are hundreds if not thousands of moped accidents every year and most of the people injured or killed are tourists.
 Do yourself a favor, hire a driver – sit back, relax and grab a Bintang (or a couple) for the road instead.

 8. Beware of monkeys

-If you stay in Ubud for part of your trip, which I would highly recommend, you will most likely find yourself visiting the Monkey Forest.
+If you spend a few days in Ubud, which I highly recommend, you will most likely find yourself visiting the Monkey Forest.
 While very touristy, we don’t get the opportunity to stroll in the forst surrounded by hundreds of monkeys everyday so it is still widely entertaining.
 However, proceed with caution.
 Local vendors at the entrance will try to sell you bananas to attract the monkeys and feed them.
 It is all fun and game at the beginning when adorable baby monkeys come out to play but soon after the big ones will follow.
 By then you will most likely be running out of bananas (which you gave to the cute ones…) and you will end up with a giant angry monkey on your shoulder looking for something to eat.

 Monkeys in Bali tend to be pretty sneaky and can sometimes be quite aggressive.
 Nothing to be scared of or deter you from going to the Forest by any means but follow those simple rules to keep it a fun experience.
 When you’re walking in the monkey forest: